Associated quarkonia production in a single boson $e^+e^-$ annihilation: Methods

-All necessary algebraic calculations with Dirac and color matrices, including the trace evaluation, are done within the \texttt{FeynCalc} package.
-At the next step the Passarino-Veltman reduction is carried out using the \texttt{TIDL} library implemented in \texttt{FeynCalc}.
-The \texttt{Apart} function does the extra simplification by partial fractioning for IR-divergent integrals.
-The \texttt{FIRE} package provides the complete reduction of the integrals obtained in the previous stages to master integrals.
-The master integrals are then evaluated by substitution of their analytical expressions with the help of \texttt{X}-package.
+The \texttt{FeynCalc} package performs all required algebraic operations with Dirac and color matrices, in particular the trace evaluation.
+The Passarino-Veltman reduction is carried out with the implementation of \texttt{TIDL} library included in \texttt{FeynCalc} package.
+The \texttt{Apart} function performs the additional simplification providing the partial fractioning of IR-divergent integrals.
+The integrals produced in the above described phases are completely reduced to master integrals by the FIRE package.
+At last, by using the \texttt{X}-package the master integrals are evaluated by substituting their analytical expressions.

-The conventional dimensional regularization (CDR) scheme with $D$-dimensional loop and external momenta is used to compute the NLO amplitudes.
-Each NLO amplitude for the separate loop diagram carries a singular term of the order of ${\cal O}(1/\varepsilon)$.
+The NLO amplitudes are computed using the conventional dimensional regularization (CDR) approach with a $D$-dimensional loop and external momenta.

-Also it is known that $\gamma^{5}$ is poorly defined in $D$-dimensions.
-In the current study the so-called \glqq naive\grqq interpretation of $\gamma^5$ was used where $\gamma^5$ anticommutes with all other matrices and therefore disappears in traces with an even number of $\gamma^5$.
-In traces with an odd number of $\gamma^5$ the remaining $\gamma^5$ is moved to the right and replaced by
+The so-called \glqq naive\grqq~prescription for $\gamma^5$ was implemented: $\gamma^5$ anticommutes with all other $\gamma$ matrices, the remaining $\gamma^5$ in traces with an odd number of $\gamma^5$ matrices is shifted to the right and then replaced by